 Take control of mold with Austin Air!

 If you’re looking to improve the quality of air in your home, the Austin Air HealthMate™ is without doubt our best air purifier for damp environments, where mold is a problem.
-The Medical Grade HEPA used in the Austin Air HealthMate™ will effectively remove mold spores from the air.
+The Medical Grade Certified HEPA Material used in the Austin Air HealthMate™ will effectively remove mold spores from the air.
 While the blend of carbon and zeolite will take care of the Mycotoxins that can develop when mold is present.

 If you’d like more advice on how to keep the air in your home clean and safe, please don’t hesitate to contact one of the team at info@austinair.com We’d be happy to answer any questions you may have.